minibolt-guide/minibolt/guide/system/privacy.md

   $ sudo apt update && sudo apt upgrade
   ```

-💡 Note: in the I2P update process maybe appears you this message
+💡 Note: in the I2P update process maybe appears you this message.
+Is recommended selecting `Y` option because the developer could have applied modifications in the config file and this could be useful for new features.

   ```sh
     Configuration file '/etc/i2pd/i2pd.conf'